This is what I wrote in 2012 about my decision to go to school.

 My name is Diane Atwood.

-I’m a fine arts major at USM in Portland, Maine.
+I’m an art major at USM in Portland, Maine.

 When you’re 65 tuition is free.